BrahimKHY/captcha/README.md

 # CAPTCHA

+## Important
+This is a temporarily fix of upgrading captcha module from Drupal 9 to Drupal 10, see the issue detail on: https://www.drupal.org/project/captcha/issues/3367503

+### Upgrading steps:

+1 - Remove existing drupal/captcha package: `composer remove drupal/captcha`

+2 - Require bkhouy/captcha package: `composer require bkhouy/captcha:^2.0`

+3 - Continue upgrading the rest of your project...

+4 - Once you finish the upgrade and your project is running on Drupal 10 version on production, then you need to rollback to drupal/captcha module by following those steps:

+ - Remove bkhouy/captcha package: `composer remove bkhouy/captcha`
+ - Require drupal/captcha package: `composer require drupal/captcha:^2.0`

+## Description
 A CAPTCHA is a challenge-response test most often placed within web forms to determine whether the user is human.
 The purpose of CAPTCHA is to block form submissions by spambots, which are automated scripts that post spam content